MaxHalford/maxhalford.github.io/content/blog/genetic-algorithms-introduction.md

 ### Applying it to more complicated data

-Let's try to these a polynomial of degree 4 with more complex data.
+Let's try to fit a polynomial of degree 4 with more complex data.

 ```python
 import pandas as pd